Why Some Patients Abandon Clinical Trials Prematurely

 7) Lack of proper education and engagement: Many times, clinical trials can be confusing and overwhelming for the patient.
 Trial participants should have a good understanding of the research and implication of the clinical trial.
 This can be accomplished by having a detailed explanation of the study provided to them prior to enrollment and ensuring that all pertinent questions are answered and understood.
 In addition, trial sponsors should partner with clinical trial sites to ensure that trial participants have a full understanding of the process and understand the expectations that come with participation.
 Without a comprehensive education and engagement program in place, patients might not understand the importance of the trial and why they should participate in the first place.

-8) Do You Have ANY Idea What I’m Going Through? – In some cases, patients are simply not feeling up to venturing out for another treatment that might not be making them feel any better ( or which makes them feel worse.)
+8) Do You Have ANY Idea What I’m Going Through? – In some cases, patients are simply not feeling up to venturing out for another treatment that might not be making them feel any better (or which makes them feel worse.)
 Trial sponsors should create an environment of empathy and support to potential trial participants and ensure access to psychological and medical resources that may impede full participation.
 This can be done through the establishment of online patient support groups where those considering trial participation can interact with peers, create valuable connections and ask questions in a safe space.

 9) Lack of social support – One of the hidden factors for patient dropout is the lack of support for family and friends.
 Handouts and supporting material in the beginning is a great way to get everyone onboard.
-Trial AMPlify encourage our clients to invest in Subject Enrollment Support Materials.
+Trial AMPlify encourages our clients to invest in Subject Enrollment Support Materials.
 These support materials can take the form of brochures or personalized mailers that are provided to enrolled subjects.
 Questions and concerns are raised and answered early in the study to help the subject deal with what might be a sometimes long and uncomfortable journey.

 Summary: